cratekube/cratekube/docs/Architecture.md

 ### Node

-A Kubernetes node contains components for interacting with the Kubernetes API and host networking.
+A Kubernetes node is a generic term for a set of resources that provide the ability to interact with the Kubernetes API and host networking.
+In the CrateKube system, nodes are backed by infrastructure by third-party vendors such as AWS, GKE, etc.

 #### Kubelet